kyma-project/eventing-manager/docs/user/resources/subscription-cr.md

 ## Custom Resource Parameters

 > **NOTE:**
-> If the Subscription CR and the target subscriber aren't the same namespace, you must specify the **sink.ref.namespace**.
+> If the Subscription CR and the target subscriber aren't in the same namespace, you must specify the **sink.ref.namespace**.
 >
 > Eventing backends might not support certain characters in event names defined under **spec.type**.
 If you use unsupported characters, the Eventing module removes them.
 For details, see [Event Name Cleanup](../evnt-event-names.md#event-name-cleanup).